Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 When the effort does work, broken link building can be a gold mine.
 Here is why:

-Unlike other link building like PR, forum posting, and blog commenting, BLB helps the source.
-Huh?
+Unlike other link building methods like PR, forum posting, and blog commenting, BLB helps the source.

-Yes, with broken link building, you’re helping the source retain prospects.
+Meaning when you replace the broken links, you’re helping the source retain prospects.
 Instead of people bouncing off their (the source’s) page because of “error 404,” you’re fixing the issue for them.

-That’s only the tip of the sweetness.
+But that’s only the tip of the iceberg.
 It gets better!

 You can use broken link building in an expanded way.
 Here is how:

-When you fix the “broken page” with top-notch content, you can reach out to other pages referring to that page.
+When you fix the “broken page” with top-notch content, you can reach out to other pages referring to that page as part of your outreach strategy .
 That’s an extra soft landing for your next guest posts.

 But remember, all these processes – though seemingly easy – take time and aren’t a breeze.
 More importantly, you must execute all the steps correctly.